Things to Do During the Summer Before College

 After you submit the housing forms and pay the housing deposit, you may be assigned a roommate.
 Some colleges wait until students arrive on campus to match them with roommates.
-Connect with your new roommate.
-Friend them on Facebook, contact them by email and talk or text on the phone.
-Get to know them, but also coordinate who will bring what to the dorm room.
+Connect with your new roommate on Facebook, contact them by email and talk or text on the phone to coordinate who will bring what to the dorm room.
 Discuss rules concerning noise, sleep time and visitors, which can be a potential source of conflicts.

 Next, it is time to go shopping.
 Get some dorm room furnishings, such as bedding, a microwave oven, a toaster oven, a mini fridge and a study lamp.
-Buy some college clothing, including at least one set of professional attire (dress to impress) for internships and formal settings.
+Buy some college clothing, including at least one set of professional attire for internships and formal settings.

 Start a resume, so you can keep track of your accomplishments as they occur.
 It is a lot easier to update this document on an ongoing basis than to write a resume from scratch after years have passed.
 Set up a LinkedIn account if you don’t already have one.
 It can help you get summer jobs and internships.